Business walk on the Rocks

 Going it alone

 It gets exhausting having to answer to those who tend spin things their own way, or for some form of prestigious gain.
 They are often running their own individual coup to accomplish those tactical gains.
-Dust off those cobwebs, and all the voices and concerns that aren’t necessarily required.
-The great out of doors is waiting.
+Dust off those cobwebs and all the voices and concerns that aren’t necessarily required.
+The great outdoors is waiting.

 Dust off the cobwebs

-I’ve held many a business meeting with my cell in hand, and earbuds snuggling placed, and the great out of doors in front of me.
+I’ve held many a business meeting with my cell in hand, and earbuds snuggling placed, and the great outdoors in front of me.
 I’ve learned that by not staring at a wall, you tend to make better decisions.
-At least decisions that are more purposeful, and reflect the open environment in front of me; my freed mind.
+At least decisions that are more purposeful, and reflect the open environment in front of me, my free mind.

-Is change a distraction to cover up disruption.
+Is change a distraction to cover up disruption?
 I generally ask myself, what are they hiding?
-Who are they throwing under bus?
-Do they caress or flattering a secret need?
+Who are they throwing under the bus?
+Do they caress or flatter a secret need?
 How great is their urgency for change?
-WHo does it affect?
+Who does it affect?

 I’m headed outside!